alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 Handling Time
 =============

-Time is a naturally relevant factor in many predictive modeling problems.
-Consider the following questions:

-1. How much revenue will I bring in next month?
-2. What is the expected delay on my next flight?
-3. Will my user purchase an upgrade to their membership?

-A good way to estimate how effective you are at predicting revenue would be to see how you would have done predicting it last month or the month before.
-You would similarly be interested in checking if you were able to predict the delay on your previous flight, or how good you are historically at detecting customers who would upgrade.

-However, it is immensely tricky to make a feature matrix by hand for those predictions.
-To create historical predictions you need to set a **time** to make a prediction for every row and then **cut off** any data in your dataset that happens after that time.
-Then, you can use the remaining valid data to make any features you like.
+It is difficult to make a feature matrix for historical predictions by hand.
+You need to set a **time** to make a prediction for every row and then **cut off** any data in your dataset that happens after that time.
+Then, you can use the remaining valid data for feature engineering.

-Some of the most powerful functionality in Featuretools is the ability to accurately and precisely handle time.
+Some of the most powerful functionality in Featuretools is the ability to precisely handle time.
 To make the most of that functionality, it is necessary to understand how :ref:`provided times <representing-time>` will be used.

 Outline
 ---------
-This page is the answer to the question *why should I pay attention to datetimes in my data?* There are two interconnected parts to that answer:
+This page is the answer to the question *why should I pay attention to datetimes in my data?* There are two parts to that answer:

 1. What are the implications of setting a :ref:`time index <representing-time>`?
 2. How does Featuretools take in :ref:`predictions <cutoff-time>`?

-The first section shows explains how to handle the complexities that can come up when assigning times to your data and the second shows how to use those times to make rows of a feature matrix.
-While time can be a sticking point for our users, we have found that it's often a useful construct in utilizing data from the real world.
+The first section shows explains how to handle assigning times to your data and the second shows how to use those times to make rows of a feature matrix.

 .. _representing-time:

 Introduction to the Time Index
 ----------------------------------------------------------
-We'll start with the :func:`Mock Customer <demo.load_mock_customer>` entityset.

-.. ipython:: python
-    :suppress:

-    pd.options.display.max_columns = 200

-.. ipython:: python

-    import featuretools as ft
-    es_mc = ft.demo.load_mock_customer(return_entityset=True, random_seed=0)
-    es_mc['transactions'].df.head()

-The ``transactions`` entity has one row for every transaction and a ``transaction_time`` for every row.
-The user has an option to set a **time index** for any entity they create, representing the first time information from the row can be used.
-In this example, most people would make the reasonable choice to set the ``transaction_time`` as the time index for the ``transactions`` entity.
-Not every datetime column is a time index, so the choice is not always straightforward.
-Consider the ``customers`` entity:

-.. ipython:: python

-    es_mc['customers'].df

-Here we have two time columns ``join_date`` and ``date_of_birth``.
-While either column might be useful for making features, the ``join_date`` should be used as the time index.
-It represents when the data owner learns about the existence of a given customer.
-Generically: *the time index is the first time anything from a row can be known to the dataset owner*.
-Rows are treated as non-existent prior to the time index.
+The time index describes when a row's data was created.
+When training machine learning models, we give the model historical data up to some point in time, like a customer's purchase history.
+Then we ask it to make a prediction for some later point in time, like how much will a customer spend in the next week.
+In this context, a row's time index is actually the first "time" that the data in a row can be used as historical data.

 .. important::

     The **time index** is defined as the first time information from a row can be used.
-It represents the first time anything from a row can be known to the dataset owner.
+It represents the first time anything from a row can be known.

 In databases, information tends to be written after an event has passed.
 This can be problematic on the machine learning side -- it's often necessary to ignore entire columns to avoid leaking labels.
 If you're interested in how to safely use those columns, the :ref:`advanced time index <flight-ti>` section below explores how time can used with a dataset from the US Department of Transportation.
 Before we get there, we're going to show how to make predictions using these time indices.